sleepingkingstudios/stannum/README.md

 Our `Gadget` class has three attributes: `#name`, `#description`, and `#quantity`, which we are defining using the `.attribute` class method.

 We can initialize a gadget with values by passing the desired attributes to `.new`.
 We can read or write the attributes using either dot `.` notation or `#[]` notation.
-Finally, we can access all of a struct's attributes and values using the `#attributes` method.
+Finally, we can access all of a entity's attributes and values using the `#attributes` method.

-`Stannum::Struct` defines a number of helper methods for interacting with a struct's attributes:
+`Stannum::Entity` defines a number of helper methods for interacting with a entity's attributes:

 - `#[](attribute)`: Returns the value of the given attribute.
 - `#[]=(attribute, value)`: Writes the given value to the given attribute.
-- `#assign_attributes(values)`: Updates the struct's attributes using the given values.
+- `#assign_attributes(values)`: Updates the entity's attributes using the given values.
 If an attribute is not given, that value is unchanged.
 - `#attributes`: Returns a hash containing the attribute keys and values.
-- `#attributes=(values)`: Sets the struct's attributes to the given values.
+- `#attributes=(values)`: Sets the entity's attributes to the given values.
 If an attribute is not given, that attribute is set to `nil`.

-For all of the above methods, if a given attribute is invalid or the attribute is not defined on the struct, an `ArgumentError` will be raised.
+For all of the above methods, if a given attribute is invalid or the attribute is not defined on the entity, an `ArgumentError` will be raised.

 #### Attributes

-A struct's attributes are defined using the `.attribute` class method, and can be accessed and enumerated using the `.attributes` class method on the struct class or via the `::Attributes` constant.
+A entity's attributes are defined using the `.attribute` class method, and can be accessed and enumerated using the `.attributes` class method on the entity class or via the `::Attributes` constant.
 Internally, each attribute is represented by a `Stannum::Attribute` instance, which stores the attribute's `:name`, `:type`, and `:attributes`.

 ```ruby
 Gadget::Attributes